markusmoenig/Eldiron/docs/docs/creator/actions.md

 Jump into a first-person preview of the region.
 This also clears any active surface-edit overlay so the scene renders cleanly.

-In first-person view, press `Space` while the geometry editor has focus to toggle **Fly Navigation**.
-The status bar shows whether fly navigation is active.
+In first-person view, hold the right mouse button and use `WASD` to fly.
+Release the right mouse button or press `Escape` to return to normal editing. `Space` still toggles fly navigation as a touchpad-friendly fallback; in that mode the pointer position relative to the center of the view controls looking.

 Fly navigation controls: